Kaiju No. 8: Spin-offs

 A spin-off manga illustrated by Kentaro Hidano, titled Kaiju No. 8: B-Side (怪獣8号 side B) ran from January 5 to July 12, 2024, on Shōnen Jump+.
 The spin-off is based on the light novel Kaiju No. 8: Exclusive on the Third Division, written by Keiji Andō, and features side-stories of Defense Force members.
 Shueisha collected its chapters in two tankōbon volumes, released on April 4 and October 4, 2024.
 Shueisha and Viz Media began publishing the series in English on January 4, 2024, Shueisha on its Manga Plus website and app and Viz Media on its Shonen Jump website and app.
 Viz Media released the volumes in print on April 8 and September 2, 2025.

-Another spin-off manga, illustrated by Kizuku Watanabe, titled Kaiju No. 8 Relax, began its serialization in Saikyō Jump on June 4, 2024, and on Shōnen Jump+ on June 7 of the same year.
-Viz Media will be publishing the series in print, with the first volume set to be released on December 2, 2025.
+Another spin-off manga, illustrated by Kizuku Watanabe, titled Kaiju No. 8 Relax (怪獣8号 RELAX), began its serialization in Saikyō Jump on June 4, 2024, and on Shōnen Jump+ on June 7 of the same year.
+Viz Media began publishing the series in print, with the first volume released on December 2, 2025.

 Light novel

 A 4-chapter side-story light novel titled Kaiju No. 8: Exclusive on the Third Division (怪獣8号 密着！第3部隊, Kaijū Hachigō: Mitchaku!
 Daisan Butai) written by Keiji Andō and illustrated by Matsumoto, was released on November 4, 2022.
 On February 2, 2024, Viz Media announced that it had licensed the light novel for print in English.
 It was published on December 3, 2024.